SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Your survival garden design needs a camouflage tactic.
 There are various ways to camouflage your prepper garden to protect it from intruders that may happen upon it.

 In any SHTF situation, once other people’s food runs out, they are most certainly going to be looking for yours.
 Thus, a camouflage method will help you to protect your prepper garden, without being an obvious target for people.

 You can use some camouflage netting such as the intermingling of plants in such a way that people will not able to identify that you are growing crops in there.
 Camouflage netting is used to disguise your food plants as well as the greenhouse from sight.

-You can grow many plants of medicinal and nutritional benefits in a natural landscaping manner to shield it from any offender.
+You can grow many plants of medicinal and nutritional benefits in a natural landscaping manner to shield them from any offender.

-Bushes, ferns, hedges, flowers, vines, trees, or ivy, they all act as a natural physical barrier to your survival garden.
+Bushes, ferns, hedges, flowers, vines, trees, or ivy all act as a natural physical barrier to your survival garden.
 You can plant goldenrod around your land or near the road to keep people away due to its ability to cause allergies.

 You can also use other unpleasant plants like poison ivy or stinging nettles to stop intruders from penetrating into your prepper garden.

 Additionally, you can consider defensive plants such as Lisbon-lemon (with large green thorns) or varieties that contain plenty of spine branches such as Gooseberry, Choisya Trifoliate, or Japanese Barberry.